2025 WNBA draft

 The Women's National Basketball Association (WNBA)'s draft for the 2025 season was held following the 2024–25 NCAA Division I women's basketball season.
 It marked the first draft for the newest expansion team for the league, the Golden State Valkyries.
-The draft took place at The Shed in Manhattan and was televised on ESPN in the USA and on TSN1/3/4/5/SN360/SNP in Canada.
+The draft took place at The Shed in Manhattan and was televised on ESPN in the United States and on TSN1/3/4/5/SN360/SNP in Canada.

 There were only 12 picks in the first round, as the Las Vegas Aces' pick was stripped for violating league rules regarding impermissible player benefits and workplace policies.

 Draft lottery

 The lottery to determine the order of the top four picks in the 2025 draft took place on November 17, 2024.
-It was televised on ESPN in the United States and streamed on TSN+ in lieu of TSN network due to the latter airing the CFL's 111th Grey Cup with CTV in Canada.
+It was televised on ESPN in the United States and streamed on TSN+ in lieu of the TSN network due to the latter airing the Canadian Football League's 111th Grey Cup with Sportsnet in Canada.
 The four non-playoff teams in 2024 qualified for the lottery.